MicrosoftDocs/azure-docs/articles/media-services/latest/streaming-policy-concept.md

 If you also want to encrypt your stream with CBCS (FairPlay), use 'Predefined_MultiDrmStreaming'.

-### Advanced scenarios
+## Advanced scenarios

-For explanations and examples of custom Streaming Policies, see [Content Key Policies](content-key-policy-concept.md).
+If you have special requirements (for example, need to use a custom key delivery service or need to use a clear audio track), you can create a custom Streaming Policy.
+For explanations and examples, see [Content Key Policies](content-key-policy-concept.md).

 ## Filtering, ordering, paging